Here is a great dessert recipe! My best brownies… Butter, chocolate, flour, eggs and sugar is all you need to make this sticky chocolate treat!

 5) Remove the bowl from the mixer and pour the chocolate batter in the buttered baking dish.

 6) Out the dish in a preheated oven at 320°F (160°C) and bake the brownies for 30 minutes.
-Insert a toothpick in the middle, it should come out clean.
+Insert a toothpick in the middle to check.
+It should come out clean.
 If the centre is not set yet, put the dish back into the hot oven and bake the brownies for another 5 minutes.
-Don’t overcook the brownies or they will be dried out instead of creamy.
-Once cooked, remove the brownie dish from the hot oven and leave it to cool in its tin.
+Just don’t overcook them.
+Once cooked, remove the brownies from the oven.
+Leave it to cool in its tin.

 7) Cut the brownies up into smaller pieces.
 Ready to serve!